aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 or to use a listener method, you can do like below.

-in .h file, you should have this line as member method(between {} of class).
+in .h file, add this line to add a member method(between {} of class).

 	    void onPanelChanged(ofxUIEventArgs &e);